JonDum/Web-Boilerplate/README.md

 `cd` into the project folder and run `npm install` to download the necessary build files.

-Then run `grunt` to build a development version and use `grunt watch` to rebuild when files change with `livereload` support.
-The compiled files will be in `build/`.
+Then run `grunt` or `grunt build` to build a development version.

-The directory structure looks like:
+The compiled files will be in `build/` with a directory structure like this:

     ▸ build/ <--- resultant build files
 	▾ css/